edkerk/reproducible-research-init/README.md

     |  |- interim/      # intermediate data that has been transformed, will not be altered once created
     |  +- clean/        # cleaned data for figures/visualizations, will not be altered once created
     |
-    |- template.gitignore # a .gitignore template in case project will be hosted on github
+    |- .env             # a file to store passwords and usernames needed for the scripts.
+This will not get synced to GitHub.
     |- notebook.txt     # a lab notebook where activities relating to this project should be entered
     |- requirements.txt # the requirements file for reproducing the analysis environment,
     |                     e.g. generated with `pip freeze > requirements.txt`
     |
     |- code/            # all programmatic code relating to the project
+    |  |- template_engine.py # tool for generating new Python scripts containing standardized code
     |  |- wrangle       # scripts to download data, clean it and transform it
     |  |- explore       # scripts strictly for exploring the data, not for generating cleaned files or publication figures
     |  |- test          # scripts for testing the integrity of the pipeline or data